briancpark/csc766-project/README.md

 Source: https://www.gsmarena.com/xiaomi_mi_11_lite-10665.php

 ### Debugging and Running Notes
+First you will need to optimize ONNX files as follows:
 ```sh
 python tools/onnx_optimizer.py ../onnx_models/regnet.onnx ../onnx_models/regnet_opt.onnx
 python tools/onnx_optimizer.py ../onnx_models/shufflenet.onnx ../onnx_models/shufflenet_opt.onnx
 ```

+Once done so, check the SHA256 checksums to make sure that the files are the same.
+You will later need to have the checksum for the configuration file, but I've already included it in the repository.
+So the following commands are just for reference.
 ```sh
 sha256sum /home/bcpark/csc766-project/onnx_models/regnet_opt.onnx
 sha256sum /home/bcpark/csc766-project/onnx_models/shufflenet_opt.onnx